How do I reschedule my engineer appointment?

 I’m experiencing slow speeds on WiFi - what can I do?

-If you are experiencing slow speeds it’s crucial to distinguish whether your connection is slow or whether your WiFI environment is causing the speed issues.
-To do this, follow the steps below:
+If you are experiencing slow internet speed it’s important to figure out if your connection is slow or if your WiFi environment is causing the issue.

 - Bring your laptop beside your modem